abdullahalharun/frequently-used-commands/README.md

-# sql-commands
+# Frequenly Used Commands
-Commonly used useful MySQL commands
+Frequently used commands

 ### Lamp server